Unit 1 - Practice Quiz

 C. A stream that can only read

-D. A stream that can only write
+D. A stream that can both read and write

 44 What is the file extension typically used for a file containing CommonJS module code?